grusin-db/uc-azure-account-scim-sync/README.md

 Second terraform application just goes and applies the known set of resources, without doing any AAD checks.
 Having the intermediate state written to the json file is a workaround for the "nasty TF bug".
 This application needs state to handle deletions.
 State is kept in blob storage defined in `providers.tf`

 To run all of this just run `sh sync.sh` :)

+## Known limitations

+- users, groups, or spns added via account console are not deleted by this application
+- members of groups added via account console are not deleted by this application

+I will be trying to resolve these two issues, but this should be lesser of a problem because access to account console group membership should be heavily restricted.